hyperledger/identus-cloud-agent/docs/decisions/20230518-data-isolation-for-multitenancy.md

 # Data isolation for multi-tenancy

-- Status: draft
+- Status: accepted
 - Deciders: Benjamin Voiturier, Yurii Shynbuiev, Shailesh Patil
 - Date: 2023-05-10
 - Tags: multi-tenancy, data-isolation, PostgreSQL

 Technical Story:

-The PRISM platform must support the multi-tenancy, so the data of the tenants must be isolated from each other and the access control policies must be applied to the data of each tenant.
+The Identus platform must support the multi-tenancy, so the data of the tenants must be isolated from each other and the access control policies must be applied to the data of each tenant.

-This ADR is about the data isolation for multi-tenancy that must be implemented in the PRISM Agent.
+This ADR is about the data isolation for multi-tenancy that must be implemented in the Cloud Agent.

 ## Context and Problem Statement

 In a multi-tenant architecture, where multiple clients or tenants share the same infrastructure or application, data isolation is crucial to ensure the privacy and security of each tenant's data.

 The specific requirements for data isolation may vary depending on the system and its specific needs.
 However, here are some common requirements for achieving data isolation in a multi-tenant architecture: